Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/New-AzServiceFabricCluster.md

 ```

 ## DESCRIPTION
-The **New-AzureRmServiceFabricCluster** command uses certificates that you provide or system generated self-signed certificates to set up a new service fabric cluster.
+The **New-AzServiceFabricCluster** command uses certificates that you provide or system generated self-signed certificates to set up a new service fabric cluster.
 The template used can be a default template or a custom template that you provide.
 You have the option of specifying a folder to export the self-signed certificates or fetching them later from the key vault.
 If you are specifying a custom template and parameter file, you don't need to provide the certificate information in the parameter file, the system will populate these parameters.
 The four options are detailed below.
 Scroll down for explanations of each of the parameters.